 If you’re not an advanced video maker, creating training videos might seem to be a real challenge for you, but it’s not as daunting as you might think.
 There are some powerful eLearning tools like iSpring Suite that do much of the heavy lifting for you and require no programming or video production knowledge.

 In this article, we’ll show you how to make a how-to video that your learners will definitely like.
+To get a quick overview of the process, watch the video tutorial below.
+For more detailed instructions, skip to the article.

 Different Types of Instructional Videos